aquasecurity/tracee/docs/contributing/building/building.md

     Resolving deltas: 100% (8105/8105), done.
     ```

-4. All makefiles have a **help** target to give you needed instrutions
+4. All makefiles have a **help** target to give you needed instructions

     ```console
     make help